Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/1_Unix1.rst

 * .r - An R script, which contains R commands to run.
 * .py - A python script, which contains python commands to run.
 * .gz or .tar.gz - A file that has been compressed using a protocol called 'gzip' so that it takes up less space on the disk and transfers over the internet faster.
-This section requires the use of the R Workbench.

 Other useful file operations
 ----------------------------